Sijin35/Sijin35/README.md

 ### Hi there 👋.
 I am Sijin.
 Nice to meet you

+🔭 I’m currently searching for entery level positions/internships on web development to develop my existing skills and knowledge.
+Confident in my use of HTML, CSS and Js to work on front-end projects.
+Love to write clean codes to design usable products.
+🌱 I’m currently improving and adding new skills to my repertoire to ensure I can work as efficiently as possible.

+😄Let me know if you have new opportunities
 <!--
 **Sijin35/Sijin35** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.